zbynekdrlik/abl-touchosc/docs/single-track-complete-test.md

 Create ONE complete track group with all control scripts to verify everything works together before testing multiple scenarios.

 ## Test Track Selection
-We'll use **"band_Kick"** as our test track since:
+We'll use **"band_CG #"** as our test track since:
-- It's a common track name in band projects
+- It's the actual track name in your band project
-- It's easy to verify in Ableton
+- It tests special characters in track names
 - It uses Connection 1 (band connection)

 ## Complete Track Group Setup